 Closer to home NZ’s Rainbow organisations have been handsomely funded by governments for years to go into schools and teach gender identity ideology in a supposedly compassionate and curriculum-aligned course to entire classes and also to teachers and parents / carers.

 Many NZ schools are allowing children to transition in the classroom (including dress / name changes /preferred pronouns).
 In NZ this is allowed through trade union codes of practice, by advisory materials prepared for the Ministry of Education as well as more ideological materials available from organisations like “Inside Out” who have been given extensive funding to extend their influence with children and young people, teachers and boards of governors including through paid training courses.
 In the UK such approaches are sometimes carried out while keeping the information from parents and there is evidence that the advice in NZ to teachers is the same.

 Meanwhile and although even J.K.
 Rowling has spoken of her uncomfortableness with the gendered expectations of being a woman and there are credible alternative approaches to addressing gender dysphoria – the sense of body discomfort.
 This discomfort is brought about by trauma and abuse, as a release or escape from mental health issues or frequently as a response an autistic spectrim condition as well as prescriptive social norms about how sex role stereotypes should be at the heart of being female or male.
 The transgender lobby places the idea of a gender identity – either conformation with or differing from a person’s sex – front and centre of their ideological stance.
-So if a child or young person feels their identity differ from their sex then the changes proposed may include for even very young children a social transition / name change / different pronouns / clothing and haircuts more generally understood as those of the opposite sex or more extremely submitting to medication from early puberty onwards and surgery .
+So if a child or young person feels their identity differs from their sex then the changes proposed may include for even very young children a social transition / name change / different pronouns / clothing and haircuts more generally understood as those of the opposite sex or more extremely submitting to medication from early puberty onwards and surgery .